 - a.
-It will be assumed that you have read the material to be covered in class and are prepare to use the information you have learned in class. - b.
-If you have questions on the material to be covered in class you should be prepared to ask them and assist in providing answers to your fellow students questions. - c.
+It will be assumed that you have read any material assigned prior to a particular lecture and are prepared to discuss it in class. - b.
+If you have questions about the material to be covered in class you should be prepared to ask them and assist in providing answers to your fellow students questions. - c.
 Assume that from time to time you will be called upon to answer questions about the material being discussed. - d.
 Random quizzes can be expected just to make sure you are keeping up.

 II.
-Homework
+Homework and Quizzes

 - a.
-You may work together to develop your solutions to the homework assignments but the work you turn in must be your own.
-If two assignments are close copies of each other both students will receive a zero (0) for that assignment.
-If the same student receives a zero (0) for this reason 3 times during the semester they will receive a zero for the homework section of the course. - b.
-Homework is due at the beginning of class every Friday.
-If you will not be in class, have someone else deliver your paper for you.
-Absence from class is not an excuse for not turning in your homework.
-LATE HOMEWORK WILL NOT BE GRADED a.
-From time to time, there will be short unannounced quizzes over the assigned reading material.
-Your total quiz score will represent 20% of your final course grade so it is to your benefit to keep up with the reading assignments
+You may work together to develop your solutions to the homework assignments but the work you turn in must be your own - b.
+Homework is due every Friday by 9:00 AM.
+Since homework is done on line there is no reason for it to be late.
+Late homework will not be graded. - c.
+From time to time, there may be short unannounced quizzes over any assigned reading material.
+Your total quiz scores will be added to your homework score when your final course grade is calculated so it is to your benefit to keep up with the reading assignments.

 III.
-Quizzes
+Projects